 This can largely be attributed to businesses preparing goods for large global shopping events such as Christmas, New Year, and the Lunar New Year festivals in Vietnam and other Asian countries.

 In 2017, Vietnam’s import and export turnover of goods racked up US$400 billion for the first time, a two-fold in value after six years the country touched the US$200 billion mark.

 Most notably, import-export value has recorded strong growth since 2015 with the nation signing a number of free trade agreements with the Republic of Korea, the Eurasian Economic Union, and ASEAN.

 Aside from dramatic changes witnessed in the overall data, the structure of import and export of goods has also undergone positive chances, mainly focusing on industrial goods.

 With regard to export turnover, the country has about 30 categories of export products which reach an annual turnover of US$1 billion, including a few high-value items such as textiles, footwear, coal, and crude oil.

-Vietnam’s exports and imports of iron and steel in first two months
+Vietnam’s tea exports fell in the first two months

-Vietnam’s exports and imports of seafood in first 2 months of 2020
+Vietnam’s exports and imports of animal feed and materials in first two months of 2020

 Wood firms seek new market channels amid COVID-19

 Vietnam issues list of special preferential tariffs for goods imported from Cuba